 Want to explore the best eCommerce technologies and deep dive into Shopware?
 Check out our free e-book – A comprehensive guide to choosing the best technologies for eCommerce

 Examples of payment service providers

 Many owners of online stores hesitate before selecting payment gateways.
-These gateways may differ depending on the country where the products will be mainly distributed.
+Various payment methods may be available in the market, depending on the counter.
 In Poland, the most popular payment gateways are the following:

 - PayPal: Superior in terms of having everything in one place.
 PayPal One Touch also enables simple and quick purchases as consumers no longer need to log in with a username and password to pay with PayPal

-- Stripe: Overall one of the best payment gateway.
+- Stripe: Overall one of the best payment method.
 Installed in Shopware by default.

 - Mollie: Great for recurring payments and subscription models